 DOUBLE CHOCOLATE BUNDTCAKE

-Hello friends!
-This cake I’m presenting today was made to celebrate my sister-in-law’s birthday!
-I wanted to surprise her but only had the idea of making something with white and dark chocolate, but browsing the web, I couldn’t find anything that matched my idea or met my requirements not to overdo it with eggs or too fatty ingredients like mascarpone and ricotta.
-In other words, tasty yet still health-conscious, so I decided to create a delicious and chocolatey dessert with my personal measurements, which can always be improved, but I have to say that as a first attempt it wasn’t bad at all, quite the opposite!
-It disappeared almost in one evening!
-Thanks to my mythical and inseparable Nordic Ware mold, I was able to glaze perfectly thanks to the grooves that are created once the bundt cake is baked!
-You can still opt for a simple mold and pour the two ganaches from the top as you wish!
-The result will be amazing anyway!!!
-As for the heart-shaped decorations, I want to clarify that I made them myself with the leftover glazes, but here too, you can simplify your life by buying them already made in specialized stores.
-In this case, slightly reduce the quantities and enjoy your snack!
+This dessert I am proposing today is created to celebrate Mother’s Day!
+I wanted to surprise her by making something delicious but satisfying my need not to overdo it with eggs or too fatty ingredients like mascarpone and ricotta.
+In short, delicious but always with an eye to health!
+And here is this super scenic and genuine dessert that will make you look great on all your special occasions!
+If you want, it will also be perfect for Valentine’s Day!
+For the mold, I relied on my now inseparable Nordic Ware mold, thanks to which I was able to glaze the grooves sublimely, creating a color contrast once the cake was baked!
+You can still opt for a simple mold and let the two ganaches drip from above as you prefer!
+The result will still be fabulous!!!
+As for the heart-shaped decorations, I want to point out that I made them by hand with the leftover glazes, but again, you can avoid complicating things by buying them ready-made in specialized stores.
+In this case, slightly reduce the doses and enjoy your snack!

-If you also have a passion for bundt cake molds, here are some more recipes to use those you have at home:
+If you also have a passion for bundt cake molds, here are some other recipes to make the most of those you have at home:

 • Difficulty: Easy